The cause is unknown but may involve an attack by the immune system against the body’s own tissues (autoimmune reaction).

 Muscle spasms: The muscle relaxants baclofen or tizanidine

-Pain due to abnormalities in nerves: Anticonvulsants (such as gabapentin, pregabalin, or carbamazepine), sometimes tricyclic antidepressants (such as amitriptyline), or opioids
+Pain due to abnormalities in nerves: Antiseizure drugs (such as gabapentin, pregabalin, or carbamazepine) or sometimes tricyclic antidepressants (such as amitriptyline)

 Tremors: The beta-blocker propranolol

 Fatigue: Amantadine (used to treat Parkinson disease) or, less often, drugs used to treat excessive sleepiness (such as modafinil, armodafinil, or amphetamine)

 Depression: Antidepressants such as sertraline or amitriptyline, counseling, or both

 Urinary incontinence: Oxybutynin, tamsulosin, or another incontinence drug Treatment Urinary incontinence is involuntary loss of urine.
 Incontinence can occur in both men and women at any age, but it is more common among women and older people, affecting about 30% of older women... read more , depending on the type of incontinence

 People with urine retention can learn to catheterize themselves and thus empty their bladder.